alextyner/amplify-video-android/README.md

         player.play();
 ```

-11. If you haven't already, begin streaming to the **MediaLive ingest URL** provided by Amplify Video.
+11. If you haven't already, begin streaming to the **MediaLive ingest URI** provided by Amplify Video.

-    The URL can be viewed again by using `amplify video get-info`.
+    The URI can be viewed again by using `amplify video get-info`.

 12. Launch your app and view the live stream.